 ny– for the privacy acceptance checkbox (the alert is shown only if the privacy checkbox is active on the subscription form configuration panel)

 nl (as is this is exactly the field name required by PHP) must be checkboxes with this format.

 <input type="checkbox" name="nl" value="X">Preference name

-The field value “X” must be a preference number and that preference must be set as active on form fields panel (either as to be collected on profile edit page or on subscription form).
+The field value “X” must be a preference number and that preference must be set as active on the form fields panel (either as to be collected on the profile edit page or on the subscription form).
 There is a reason for that: a preference marked as “not active” can still be used by administrators to classify users and to send emails to the ones with that “private” preference active – but such a private preference should never be modifiable by subscribers.

 <input type="hidden" name="nl" value="X">

 The profile fields, npX, are always stored as texts so a text type field is perfect.
-You can even use a select (dropdown list) HTML field as it is configurable on form fields panel.
+You can even use a select (dropdown list) HTML field as it is configurable on the form fields panel.
 Here some examples of profile fields (for example, we suppose to collect the profile number 1 so we use the name np1):

 - As a normal one line text:

 <input type="text" name="np1" value="">